Electronic Fund Transfers - Your Rights And Responsibilities

 When you use your Visa® Check Card at a merchant that settles in currency other than US dollars, the charge will be converted into the US dollar amount.
 The currency conversion rate used to determine the transaction amount in US dollars is either a rate selected by Visa from the range of rates available in wholesale currency markets for the applicable central processing date, which rate may vary from the rate Visa itself receives, or the government-mandated rate in effect for the applicable central processing date.
 The conversion rate in effect on the processing date may differ from the rate in effect on the transaction date or posting date.

-Visa USA charges us a 1% International Service Assessment on all international transactions, regardless of whether there is a currency conversion.
+Visa USA charges us a 1% international service assessment on all international transactions, regardless of whether there is a currency conversion.
 We pass this international transaction fee on to you.
-An international transaction is a transaction where the country of the merchant is outside the USA.
+An international transaction is a transaction where the issuer of the card used is not located in the transaction country.
+This means an international transaction can occur even though the transaction is made when you are not in a foreign country.
+For example, a transaction made online with a foreign merchant is an international transaction even though made while you are physically in the United States.

 Advisory Against Illegal Use